thangckt/thangckt.github.io/docs/cluster/compiling/1_LAMMPS.md

 cmake -D OPTION_A=VALUE_A -D OPTION_B=VALUE_B ...     ../cmake make
 ```

-- Module evironment
+- Module environment

 ```shell
 module load <module_name>
 module display <module_name>
 ```

 - Only one installation for `eagle/lion/leopard/cheetah`, but need to load different OpenMPI for each cluster.
-Also need to load Conda to overwrite default python of the system (different Ver. of python may cause runtime error)
+Also need to load Conda to overwrite the default python of the system (different Ver. of python may cause runtime error)

 ### 2. Download